hkdb/app/README.md

 ### SUMMARY

+A Unified Package Management Experience for users who handle a lot of machines.

-A cross-platform (Linux / Mac [coming soon] / Windows [coming soon]) package management wrapper (apt, dnf, pacman, yay, Flatpak, Snap, AppImage & more coming soon...) written in Go that remembers all the additional packages a user installs beyond the base install so that it can be easily moved over to a new machine and automatically reinstalled with one command.
-It also provides the same command line interface across different distros/OS's and package managers so you don't have to remember the different syntax across different OS's and package managers.
-Last but not least, it allows users to upgrade their system with a user defined set of package managers (ex. apt, flatpak, and AppImage) with a single command.
+App is a cross-platform package management wrapper written in Go that remembers all the additional packages a user installs on a machine beyond the base installation so that all the same packages can be automatically reinstalled on another machine with one command.
+It also provides the same command line interface across different distros/OS's and package managers so you don't have to remember the various syntax across different OS's and package managers.
+Last but not least, it allows users to upgrade all software packages installed on a system with a user defined set of package managers (ex. apt, flatpak, and AppImage) via a single command.

+Supported OS:
+- Linux
+- Mac [coming soon]
+- Windows [coming soon]

+Supported Package Managers:
+- apt
+- dnf
+- pacman
+- yay
+- Flatpak
+- Snap
+- AppImage
+- And more coming soon!
+(See `SUPPORT & ROADMAP` section)

 This fun project came to life because I have multiple machines and am constantly re-installing them.
 I also review and or get new laptops fairly often.